Skip to content

 This page contains information about the errors and alarms LightBurn users are most likely to encounter, as well as some other frequently encountered problems with GRBL devices.
 For additional information, we've found the following resources helpful:

-GRBL Alarm Codes¶
+GRBL Alarm Codes

 Alarms are emergency messages, and are used when something has gone very wrong.
-These are shown in the Console Window as ALARM:#
+These are shown in the Console Window as ALARM:#, with a number to tell you what caused the alarm.

 A limit switch was triggered while the machine was moving.
 The machine position is probably lost, which causes the machine to hit the edges of its workspace.